If you are reading this to a child, it is possible to skip the frame part of the story and begin the reading with Marley knocking on Mr. Toad’s door.

 “Easy as pie.”
 He took it to the side of the boat and stuck one end of it into the water.
 “It allows you to see underwater.
 Come over here and take a look.”

-Marley let go of the tiller which happily drifted back to dead center making the boat steer straight ahead where a nice soft sandy beach awaited their landing.
+Marley let go of the wheel, the horse-boat legs stopping swimming, and the boat steered straight ahead where a nice soft sandy beach awaited their landing.
 She looked into one end of the box.
 What she saw amazed her!
 She was looking underwater clear as day.
 And the proof was she could see a smiling fish looking back at her.
-The fish gave her a thumbs-up, which was a little odd, because how could the fish have known just how useful the Professor’s invention would be to the game of Bubble-Ball?
+The fish gave her a thumbs-up, which was a little odd, because how could the fish have known just how useful the White Knight’s invention would be to the game of Bubble-Ball?
 On the other hand, maybe all the fish who lived underwater already knew all about the cheating done by fairies and pixies while submerged.
 That sort of poor sportsmanship probably made the fish very sad.

-“The Professor invented something that lets you see underwater!” shouted Marley.
+“The White Knight invented something that lets you see underwater!” shouted Marley.
 “Come take a look!”

 “You mean call the pixies for fouls,” growled Badger.
 But he lost his grumpiness when he viewed the thumbs-up fish.
 Next came Aladdin, and after that Ratty, and after that, Prince Charming, and after that… Marley looked all along the line which stretched back and forth along the shore then around the palace.
 She said to herself, “That has to be the longest line ever in Storybook Land.
 Why, it’s probably even the longest line ever seen in…”